 A truck driver and trucking company responsible for a distracted driving crash can be made to compensate you for all of your losses if they are found liable.
 This includes medical costs, pain and suffering damages, lost wages compensation and payment for damages arising from emotional distress.
 If death results from the accident, then the family members of the deceased may file a lawsuit for wrongful death damages.

-In any situation where you or a loved one was hurt in a distracted driving truck accident, an experienced attorney at Salvi, Schostok & Pritchard P.C., can help you to file a case and seek the compensation you deserve.
+In any situation where you or a loved one was hurt in a distracted driving truck accident, an experienced truck accident attorney at Salvi, Schostok & Pritchard P.C., can help you to file a case and seek the compensation you deserve.
 To learn more about how we can assist you in taking legal action after a distracted driving crash, give us a call today at our toll-free number or use our online contact form.